- Microsoft RRAS Root Enumerator is a Windows component, and in this guide, we’re going to explain to you what it does.

 Disabling Microsoft Device Association Root Enumerator usually doesn’t have any negative consequences, but if you’re using MIDI devices, TWAIN devices, or serial ports, those devices might not work with the Root Enumerator disabled.

 To fix this problem, simply enable Root Enumerator by following the similar steps that we described here and then restart your PC to fix this issue.

-Microsoft RRAS Root Enumerator driver has a certain purpose on your PC, but it’s not essential in any way, and you can disable it if you want without any worries.
+The Microsoft RRAS Root Enumerator and Microsoft Device Association Root Enumerator drivers have a certain purpose on your PC, but they are not essential in any way, and you can disable it if you want without any worries.

 However, other drivers are essential, so make sure to use one of the best driver update software for Windows 10 to keep your system running smoothly all the time.

 We hope that you learned a thing or two after reading this guide and that you have a better understanding of what is the Microsoft RRAS Root Enumerator and how it works.